 Chrome is committed to providing an effective, privacy-enhancing API for this use case, to support the ecosystem after the deprecation of third-party cookies.
 In the near-term, we believe this requires shipping the Attribution Reporting API.

 We recognize, however, that some browsers have not expressed positive signals for Chrome's proposal.
 Our long-term goal remains an interoperable standard that browsers broadly support, and we are actively working to identify such a solution.

-If, after we ship the Attribution Reporting API, a different mutually-agreeable standard arrives, we would work with the ecosystem to support a thoughtful transition to the new API.
+Now that we've shipped the Attribution Reporting API, if a different mutually-agreeable standard arrives, we would work with the ecosystem to support a thoughtful transition to the new API.
 At that point, we could explore deprecating the Attribution Reporting API.
 This would likely mean a significant period when both the Attribution Reporting API and its replacement are available in Chrome, to allow developers and other stakeholders adequate time to evaluate the replacement API and make the migration path as easy as possible.

 Engage and share feedback